ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Security Considerations {#security-considerations}

-## Unallocated ranges
+## Uninitialized ranges

 A byterange patch may permit writes to offsets beyond the end of the resource.
 This may have non-obvious behavior.

 Servers supporting sparse files MUST NOT return uninitialized memory or storage contents.
 Uninitialized regions may be initialized prior to executing the write, or this may be left to the filesystem if it can guarantee that unallocated space will be read as a constant value.

-If a server fills in unallocated space by initializing it, servers SHOULD protect against patches that make writes to very large offsets.
-Servers may account for this by treating it as a write by the client, similar to "Document Size Hints" below.

-## Document Size Hints
+## Initializing large documents

-A byte range patch is, overall, designed to require server resources that's proportional to the patch size.
-One possible exception to this rule is the complete-length part of the Content-Range field, which hints at the final upload size.
-Generally, this does not require the server to (immediately) allocate this amount of data.
-However, some servers may choose to begin preallocating disk space right away, which could be a very expensive operation compared to the actual size of the request.
+A byte range patch typically only requires server resources proportional to the patch size.
+One exception is pre-initializing space when growing a file.
+This occurs when a complete-length is specified in the Content-Range field, which hints at the final upload size, or when writing to an offset far after the end of the file, and the server initializes the space in between.
+This initialization could be a very expensive operation compared to the actual size of the patch.

-In general, servers SHOULD treat the complete-length hint the same as a PUT request of that size, and issue a 400 (Client Error). [^3]

-[^3]: 413 (Payload Too Large) might not be appropriate for this situation, as it would indicate the patch is too large and the client should break up the patches into smaller chunks, rather than the intended final upload size being too large.
+In general, servers SHOULD treat an initialization towards resource limits, and issue a 400 (Client Error) as appropriate.
+Note that 413 (Payload Too Large) would be misleading in this situation, as it would indicate the patch itself is too large, and the client should break up the patches into smaller chunks, rather than the intended signal that the final upload size isd too large.

 --- back